deanochips/engima2_to_m3u_and_xmltv/README.md

 ---

 ## Acknowledgments
-Special Thanks to Ole Andreas Gloersen
+Special Thanks to Ole Andreas Gloersen, whos original script was the genisis of this.